-List of MCI/NMC Approved Medical Colleges in Russia 2025
+List of MCI/NMC Approved Medical Colleges in Russia 2026

-List of MCI/NMC Approved Medical Colleges in Russia 2025
+List of MCI/NMC Approved Medical Colleges in Russia 2026

-With NMC approved medical colleges to study MBBS in Russia, it has become a popular choice for many Indian students.
+With several NMC approved medical colleges to study MBBS in Russia, it has become a popular choice for many Indian students.
 As per the latest data provided by the Indian Embassy in Russia, around 23,500 Indian students are enrolled in various medical colleges in Russia.
 Studying MBBS abroad has become popular as there are limited seats and high tuition fees at private medical colleges in India.
 Among the various options, Russia has become a top destination for aspiring medical students, due to its high quality education at an affordable cost.
 In addition, Russia is known for having NMC approved medical colleges.
 However, it is important to understand that NMC approved medical colleges mean that all the universities that follow the NMC guidelines for MBBS abroad are recognized and accepted by NMC.
 However, NMC recognized medical colleges in Russia are usually misinterpreted as a list of specific universities that NMC endorses.
 Aspiring medical students should make sure that they are applying to universities that follow the general guidelines given by NMC and the Indian Embassy in that particular country.
 Read along to understand the advisory for Indian students to study MBBS in Russia.

 This Story also Contains

-1. NMC Approved Medical Colleges in Russia
+2. NMC Approved Medical Colleges in Russia

-2. Admission Requirements to Study MBBS in Russia
+3. Admission Requirements to Study MBBS in Russia

 4. What After MBBS in Russia?